 - The IET should issue guidance to electricians (contained either in the On Site Guide or as a separate Guidance Note) recommending the change to radial power circuits, keeping "go" and "return" currents together, and keeping meter tails together.
 The IET Wiring Regulations Policy Committee should consider this, and the Government representatives on this committee should take responsibility for monitoring acceptance and implementation of this recommendation.
 We considered the alternative of recommending a change to BS7671 (the "wiring regulations"), but felt that guidance to electricians would be just as effective and easier to achieve. - BS7671 should be changed to require RCDs for the whole installation.
 We understand this is likely to happen with the next revision in January 2008 anyway, but if it does not, then the IET should implement it as guidance for electricians as for the previous options. - Use of rotating-disc electricity meters should be phased out.
-There is already a strong trend to this and 95% of meters currently being installed in new properties, and to meet re-certification requirement, are electronic.
-However, it is not clear how this can be made mandatory. - Alternatively, depending on how effectively a move to electronic meters can occur, CLG (formerly ODPM) should modify the Building Regulations to specify that electricity meters and consumer units for new homes should not be located close to high-occupancy areas.
+There is already a strong trend to this and 95% of meters currently being installed in new properties, and to meet recertification requirement, are electronic.
+However, it is not clear how this can be made mandatory. - Alternatively, depending on how effectively a move to electronic meters can occur, CLG (formerly ODPM) should modify the Building Regulations to specify that electricity meters and consumer units for new homes should not be located close to high-occupancy areas. - HPA should produce information for householders on sources of field and steps that can be taken to reduce them.